 Marianne Bauer is a technology enthusiast.
 She earned her BA in Business Administration from University of California, Riverside, and a Masters in Educational Technology from University of Northern Colorado, in Greeley, Colorado.
 She has multiple years experience selling and supporting technology, 15 years K-12 teaching experience in computer technology, and Library Media Specialist, and has been at CSU for four years as a Media Coordinator/Administrator, working with student and faculty training for capturing asynchronous and synchronous courses, scheduling, budgeting, and equipment/software technical support.
 Marianne serves on the Emerging Women Leadership Webinar Series Board at CSU, The Engagement Board at Colorado State University OnlinePlus, the Conference committee for both the Educational Learning Consortium of Colorado, (eLCC) and ColoDLA, and has been elected the new Treasurer of the Colorado Distance Learning Association (ColoDLA).
 She is married to Dr. Jeffrey Bauer, Retired Faculty Emeritus at University of Northern Colorado and has one son in film school.

-David (Dave) Kaye serves as a distance learning specialist and project manager for Centura Health’s Prehospital Services.
-Dave previously managed classroom technologies and online continuing education programs for HealthONE EMS.
+David (Dave) Kaye serves as a distance learning manager for Centura Health’s Prehospital Services.
+Dave previously served as secretary to COLODLA.
+He has managed classroom technologies and online continuing education programs for healthcare, K-12 and higher education.
 He also served as an interactive media manager for RCR Wireless News and as a technical operations manager at Colorado Public Radio.
 Prior to moving to Colorado in 2005, he managed streaming and satellite delivered programming for North Carolina State University and the Public Schools of North Carolina.
 He has led a streaming media user group and has presented and written for the North Carolina Distance Learning Association.
 Dave graduated with a Master’s Degree in Instructional Systems Technology from Indiana University and earned his Bachelors in Mass Communications from Boston University.

 Amy Linville is a Course Developer for CU Online and a recent graduate of the Information and Learning Technologies Masters program at UC Denver.
 Amy’s primary focus is to assist faculty through online training and development.
 She is a huge advocate for embracing new educational technologies and finding ways to implement these new concepts into the online classroom.